-In carrying out its responsibilities, the Audit Committee has considered the planning arrangements, scope, materiality levels and conclusions of the year end 31 March 2023 external audit of the financial statements.
+In carrying out its responsibilities, the Audit Committee has considered the planning arrangements, scope, materiality levels and conclusions of the external audit of the financial statements for the year ended 31 March 2025.
 The table on page 46 describes the significant matters considered by the Audit Committee in relation to the financial statements for the year and how these were addressed.

-The Audit Committee met in May 2023 to discuss the draft Annual Report and Financial Statements, with representatives of Deloitte and the Manager in attendance and Deloitte presented their year-end report to the Audit Committee.
-At the conclusion of the audit, Deloitte did not report any audit differences in excess of their reporting threshold of £0.05 million, nor any differences below that level which would warrant disclosure on qualitative grounds.
-In addition Deloitte did not highlight any other issues to the Audit Committee which would cause it to qualify its audit report nor did it highlight any fundamental internal control weaknesses.
+The Audit Committee met in May 2025 to discuss the draft Annual Report and Financial Statements, with representatives of Deloitte and the Manager in attendance and Deloitte presented its year-end report to the Audit Committee.
+At the conclusion of the audit, Deloitte did not highlight any issues to the Audit Committee which would cause it to qualify its audit report nor did it highlight any fundamental internal control weaknesses.
 Deloitte issued an unqualified audit report which is included on pages 52 to 59.